dmleong/dmleong.github.io/_drafts/whats-an-object.markdown

 <img src="/img/posts/ooo.png" alt="Thanks, Google"/>

-The <a href="http://docs.oracle.com/javase/tutorial/java/concepts/object.html">Oracle article</a> is actually does a decent job at explaining it, but I'll give an example that finally made everything click for me.
+The <a href="http://docs.oracle.com/javase/tutorial/java/concepts/object.html">Oracle article</a> actually does a decent job at explaining it, but I'll give an example that finally made everything click for me.

 For this lesson, we will cover the following terms: